This page contains information about the different types of baby death and pregnancy loss and the most recent statistics available for each.

 In the UK, a neonatal death is defined as: the death of a baby within 28 days after they are born.

-That means for the UK in 2021, there was 1 neonatal death for every 347 births.
+That means for the UK in 2022, there was approximately 1 neonatal death for every 350 births.
 Find out more about how this data is collected.

 Find out more about how the UK and Devolved Nations' neonatal death rates have changed over time.